STLS Sensory Service Kent

 The STLS Sensory Service supports children and young people with:

 For children and young people with a sensory impairment:

 - We support young children’s development, communication and exploration through specialist sessions with preschool children and their families in the home.

-- We build the confidence and capacity of educational settings and schools to meet sensory needs through information sharing, signposting and training.
+- We build the confidence and capacity of educational settings, schools and colleges to meet sensory needs through information sharing, signposting and training.

 - We work to support access to the learning environment, curriculum, communication and information through direct work in preschools and schools including the provision of specialist teaching and equipment.

 - We promote independence, resilience and well-being through close liaison with children and young people, their families, health professionals and the commissioning of support for mobility training and specialist activities.

 We provide Specialist Teaching for HI, VI and MSI/Deafblindness which may include:

 - Assessing functional hearing and/or vision to provide strategies and advice for the preschool or school.